BTS Is The Most Popular K-Pop Boy Band In The Industry Today But Are They Starting To Fade? [Opinion]

 There Is Only One Direction To Go When You Are On Top — And if you don’t know what direction that is, it is down.
 K-pop acts sitting on top of the K-pop mountain have to work hard to maintain their position or risk going down it.
 Given the fact that BTS is considered the best K-pop boy band in the industry today with the highest brand value, they are on top of the mountain.
 That is both a good and bad thing.

-It is evident why being on top is good but the big reason why it is also bad is that the other K-pop acts are gunning for that position too.
+It is evident why being on top is good, but the big reason why it is also bad is that the other K-pop acts are gunning for that position too.
 Consider it a “friendly war” with consequences.
 Anyways, if BTS wants to keep their mantle, they have to go back to what made them popular: fan interaction.
 They are a prime example of a K-pop act who is popular because of their fans as compared to being popular, or at least well-known, because of their label (4Minute), controversy (BP Rania), or strictly on their music (B.A.P. and CNBlue).

 Ultimately, history dictates that no K-pop act will remain on top forever.
-There was a time when Super Junior was the top boy band, than B2ST, than EXO.
+There was a time when Super Junior was the top boy band, then B2ST, then EXO.
 It just happens that right now it is BTS.
 At this time, all they can do is add longevity to their reign.

 If BTS is unable to establish longevity, they’ll need to work on something more important than a reign at the top of the K-pop mountain: a legacy.
 Take Girls’ Generation for example.
 They are no longer number one among girl groups as Twice now holds that honor, but they are universally recognized among K-pop fans as the one girl group that innovated the K-pop girl group.
-Being on top will help BTS establish a legacy but it will be harder for them to do so given K-pop’s saturation presently.
+Being on top will help BTS establish a legacy, but it will be harder for them to do so given K-pop’s saturation presently.
 It is necessary though if they want to be remembered decades from now as, from the detailing above, they are starting to fade.
-And as you can see, fade doesn’t mean becoming unpopular, but blending back into the mass of K-pop acts.
+And as you can see, fade doesn’t mean becoming unpopular but blending back into the mass of K-pop acts.

 [Featured Image by Big Hit Entertainment/BTS’ Official Daum Cafe]